chaunceyb/1011-Final-Project/README.md

                         Choose the type of RNN to use.
 ```

-Before running the script, make sure that the data is copied into the `./data` directory.
+Before running the script, make sure:

+-  the data is copied into the `./data/` directory.
+- the directory `./state/`, `./display` exist.